Youth Wilderness Expeditions

 Overview

-Our immersive, multi-day expeditions will challenge youth, teach them how to travel, live, and work safely in the backcountry, and expose them to careers in stewardship and conservation.
-Our program removes the barriers for youth to access and enjoy wilderness by providing the gear, food, expertise, and leadership necessary to experience the backcountry safely, at no cost to participants.
+Youth wilderness expeditions provide teens the opportunity to immerse themselves in their backyard wilderness areas.
+Expeditions challenge youth, teach them how to travel, live, and work safely in the backcountry, and expose them to careers in stewardship and conservation.
+Our program removes the barriers for participation by providing the gear, food, expertise, and leadership necessary to experience the backcountry at no cost to participants.

 What is a Youth Wilderness Expedition?

-Crews of five youth participants and two SBFC leaders will embark on multi-day backpacking trips that incorporate experiential learning and hands-on stewardship projects.
+Crews of six youth participants and two SBFC leaders will embark on six-day backpacking trips that incorporate experiential learning and hands-on stewardship projects.
 Using primitive hand tools, such as Pulaskis, loppers, and hand saws, we will work together to improve trail conditions and accessibility.

 Why join a Youth Wilderness Expedition?

-Give back to your community by engaging the land on Wilderness stewardship projects.
+• Give back to your community through volunteer stewardship projects that improve backcountry trail access.
 You will learn to use traditional hand tools, like hand-saws, Pulaskis, shovels, loppers, and crosscut saws.
-All participants will receive certifications for completing 22-52 hours of community service.
+All participants will receive certifications for completing 36 hours of community service.

 Eligibility & Physical Requirements

-Participants must be able to hike up to 8 miles carrying a pack weighing at least 40 pounds, and be able to work and hike for up to eight hours per day.
+• Expeditions are physically difficult.
+Backpacking and trail work are inherently strenuous activities.
+Participants must be able to hike up to 8 miles carrying a pack weighing 50+ pounds, and be able to work and hike for up to eight hours per day.
+If you are concerned about your fitness level, contact the youth program director, Ian Harris, before applying.

 Helpful resources: